paperless-ngx/paperless-ngx/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Note: All PRs with code changes should be targeted to the `dev` branch, pure documentation changes can target `main` -->
+Note: All PRs with code changes should be targeted to the `dev` branch -->

 ## Proposed change